goyek/goyek/README.md

 - `-param="value with blanks"`
 - `-param` - setting boolean parameters implicitly to `true`

-For example, `go run ./build test -v -pkg ./...` would run the `test` task with `v` bool parameter (verbose mode) set to `true`, and `pkg` string parameter set to `"./..."`.
+For example, `./build.sh test -v -pkg ./...` would run the `test` task with `v` bool parameter (verbose mode) set to `true`, and `pkg` string parameter set to `"./..."`.